 Sydney Jewish Museum, Holocaust memorial museum in Darlinghurst, Australia.

-The building began as Maccabean Hall in 1923, created to honor Jewish soldiers from New South Wales who served in World War I. In 1992, this historic structure was transformed into a museum and opened to preserve and share these important stories.
+The building was constructed in 1923 as Maccabean Hall, created to honor Jewish soldiers from New South Wales who served in World War I. In 1992, it was converted into a museum and opened to the public.

 The community of curious travelers